Texts, articles and reviews with the label: 'multidisciplinarity'

 Author: José Ángel Lombo and José Manuel Giménez Amaya

-summary: The three essays gathered here correspond to the interventions of their authors at a workshop, organised by the high school of Anthropology and Ethics and the group of research "Science, Reason and Faith" (CRYF), at the University of Navarra on 19 February 2013*.
-This activity was part of the Year of Faith, announced by the Catholic Church in October 2012 and which will be closed in November 2013.
+summary: The three essays gathered here correspond to the interventions of their authors in a workshop, organized by the Institute of Anthropology and Ethics and the research group "Science, Reason and Faith" (CRYF), at the University of Navarra on February 19, 2013*.
+This activity was part of the Year of Faith, convened by the Catholic Church in October 2012 and which will be closed in November 2013.

 The fragmentation and "compartmentalisation" of knowledge according to Alasdair MacIntyre

-summary: summary of MacIntyre's position on the fragmentation of current knowledge in the university teaching , coincidence with the ideas of Professor Lluís Clavell and a note of solutions for a sapiential and interdisciplinary training in the University.
+summary: summary of MacIntyre's position on the fragmentation of current knowledge in university teaching , coincidence with the ideas of Professor Lluís Clavell and solutions for a sapiential and interdisciplinary training at the University.

 Author: José Manuel Giménez Amaya